vandanapareek/car-park/README.md

 # Car Park

+The car park web app that show the following information:
-The carparks (carpark_number) that has highest and lowest available lots currently.
+ - the carparks (carpark_number) that has highest and lowest available lots currently, from each carpark category displaying the available lots
+ - poll the latest data every 60 seconds

+carpark category* (based on total_lots)
+ - small : less than 100 lots
+ - medium : 100 lots or more, but less than 300 lots
+ - big : 300 lots or more, but less than 400 lots
+ - large : 400 lots or more

 ## Working Demo
 See [Working Demo](http://vuejs-car-park.s3-website-ap-southeast-1.amazonaws.com/).